Frequently Asked Questions

 What are the social opportunities for my student?

-The social aspects of Greek life at Kansas State University add another unique facet to a student's college experience.
-Members of fraternities and sororities have frequent opportunities to interact at events sponsored throughout the year, and within the past several years, K-State’s Greek community has made a continued effort to offer students a safe social environment.
+The social aspects of Greek life at K-State add another unique facet to a student's college experience.
+Members of fraternities and sororities have frequent opportunities to interact at events sponsored throughout the year.
+K-State’s Greek community has made a continued effort to offer students a safe social environment.
 K-State has instituted social responsibility policies that aim to combine fun with safety.
 K-State’s Greek organizations advocate responsible social functions and provide a variety of activities for their members, including formal dances, date parties, and chapter exchanges.

 What are the housing options for my student?